Wireless audio adapter kit

 Thanks for submitting your review

 Overview: The Audioengine W3 is a 16-bit wireless system that is designed to connect your audio components wirelessly.
 The W3 handles USB audio, up to 16 bits/48KHz with no compression, as well as analog audio via a 3.5mm minijack.
 The W3 kit includes a Sender (transmitter) and Receiver; the system is designed to deliver an audio signal wirelessly between two components.
-This system will work in many different applications, including (but not limited to) a computer sending audio to powered speakers, a computer sending audio to a stereo or A/V receiver, an iPod or other portable player sending audio to the Audioengine 5+ powered speakers (the A5 is specifically mentioned here because it has a USB port to power the W3 Receiver), and an A/V receiver sending audio to powered surround or second zone speakers.
+This system will work in many different applications, including (but not limited to) a computer sending audio to powered speakers, a computer sending audio to a stereo or A/V receiver, an iPod or other portable player sending audio to the Audioengine 5+ powered speakers (the A5 is specifically mentioned here because it has a USB port to power the W3 Receiver), and an A/V receiver sending audio to powered subwoofers or powered speakers.

 Note: The W3 is natively compatible with Windows 2000/XP/Vista/7/8 and Mac OSX.
 There are no drivers or software to install.